OliverCulleyDeLange/OliverCulleyDeLange.github.io/_posts/2017-05-17-Nepal_Mardi_Himmal_Trek.md

 10.30 - 11.10 (40 mins) - After a short water and photography break, walked from Australian Camp to Pothana (1890m), the next village along.

 11.10 - 11.30 (20 mins) - Got our Annapurna Conservation Area permits (ACAP) checked at the tourist checkpoint in Pothana.
 Took photos of the useful sign boards and information they had in the building.
 One of our group had yet to buy a TIMS card as the tourist office TIMS desk was shut when we went to get it.
 Luckily he managed to get the ACAP and was told at the tourist office he could get a TIMS card on route.
 At the checkpoint the man behind the counter only checked out ACAP and didn't want to see TIMS.
 When we asked about getting a TIMS card he said they couldnt do it there, and he didn't think you needed a TIMS for Mardi Himmal anyway.
 So we continued, slightly annoyed that we forked out $20 each for a TIMS we apparently didn't need.
-(TIMS cards were never checked throughout the whole treck)
+(TIMS cards were never checked throughout the whole trek)

 ![Useful trek timing board]({{ site.url }}/assets/images/nepal/trek_times.jpg)
 *A useful board showing the expected trek times*